 For five (5) years from the date of filing of the application.

-The ad must list the name of the employer, the geographic area of employment, a description of the position specific enough to apprise U.S. workers of the job opportunity and direct applicants to send resumes to the employer.
+The ad must list the name of the employer, the geographic area of employment, and a description of the position specific enough to apprise U.S. workers of the job opportunity.
+Lastly, the post should direct applicants to send resumes to the employer.

 This Job Order is placed with the State Workforce Agency (SWA).
 For PERM purposes, the Job Order must run for a minimum of 30 days.

-What is involved with the Notice of Filing?
+How Do I Accomplish the Notice of Filing?